You also can be a part of it!

 And experience shows that democratic countries, which guarantee these rights, despite their differences between them, coexist peacefully and resolve their disputes through diplomatic channels.

 It is about taking seriously what is established in the Universal Declaration on Democracy, adopted in 1997 by the Inter-Parliamentary Union, which in its article 3 establishes that “As an ideal, democracy aims essentially to preserve and promote the dignity and fundamental rights of the individual, to achieve social justice, foster the economic and social development of the community, strengthen the cohesion of society and enhance national tranquility, as well as to create a climate that is favorable for international peace.
-As a form of government, democracy is the best way of achieving these objectives; it is also the only political system that has the
+As a form of government, democracy is the best way of achieving these objectives; it is also the only political system that has the capacity for self-correction.”

 The countries that guarantee what is established in this article, not by chance, are those that the Democracy Index, published by The Economist, qualifies as full democracies and at the same time those that attract the greatest flow of immigrants.
 In this index, Russia qualifies as an autocracy.

 In turn, article 12 of this Declaration establishes that “the key element in the exercise of democracy is the holding of free and fair elections at regular intervals enabling the people’s will to be expressed.
 These elections must be held on the basis of universal, equal and secret suffrage so that all voters can choose their representatives in conditions of equality, openness and transparency that stimulate political competition.
 To that end, civil and political rights are essential, and more particularly among them, the rights to vote and to be elected, the rights to freedom of expression and assembly, access to information and the right to organise political parties and carry out political activities.
 Party organisation, activities, finances, funding and ethics must be properly regulated in an impartial manner in order to ensure the integrity of the democratic processess.”